Consumers and carers play a vital role in the RANZCP

 Community Collaboration Committee

 The Community Collaboration Committee (CCC) is the main way in which the RANZP partners with consumers and carers.
-The committee is made up of both community members (carers and consumers) and psychiatrists, from Australia and New Zealand.
+The committee is made up of both community members (carers and consumers) and psychiatrists from Australia and New Zealand.

-More about the CCC
+More about the Community Collaboration Committee

 Aboriginal and Torres Strait Islander Mental Health Committee